 Regular dental care can do more than keep your Labrador’s breath smelling fresh.
 Dental disease can lead to bacteria in your dog’s mouth.
 The bacteria can infiltrate the bloodstream and infect other parts of the body.

-Ideally, you should brush your Lab’s teeth daily with a dog-safe toothpaste.
-If your schedule won’t allow for that frequency, try to brush 2–3 times per week and consider using other products like dental chews.
+Ideally, you should brush your Lab’s teeth daily with dog-safe toothpaste.
+If your schedule doesn’t allow that frequency, try to brush 2–3 times per week and consider using other products like dental chews.

 Image Credit: DWhiteeye, Shutterstock